Public Infrastructure & Capital Financing

 As a credit enhancement, NMFA’s share of Governmental Gross Receipts Tax (GGRT) enables the PPRF to maintain adequate lending capacity and to remain highly rated in the bond market.
 NMFA uses available funds to make loans to borrowers and then replenishes the PPRF by issuing tax-exempt bonds secured by the PPRF loans made to qualified entities and the annual GGRT receipts.

 NMFA serves a diverse range of borrowers and finances a wide range of project types.
 This diversity, coupled with the annual receipt of GGRT, helped the PPRF attain the highest bond ratings, offer low costs of issuance for borrowers, and subsidize interest rates on loans to disadvantaged entities.
 The PPRF’s advantage is the ability to offer its borrowers the PPRF’s ‘AAA’ interest rates and pass along the savings to New Mexico’s communities.
 Communities are then able to maximize limited public dollars to use in public projects due to lower interest rates.
-Since the inception of the program through June 30, 2020, NMFA has made 1,814 loans totaling $40 billion.
+Since the inception of the program through October 31, 2022, NMFA has made 2,091 PPRF loans totaling $4.52 billion.

 Applicants: Local governments, including tribal entities and charter schools